vjananth89/goapp-ansible-master/README.md

 # goapp-ansible-master

 The application presents a form and accepts inputs for three values - Name, Favorite color, and a preference of cats or dogs.
 The Name should be unique, so not providing a name or providing a duplicate value will result in a 400 Bad Status Request.
 No Worries!
-The user will be able to navigate back from the error page and try again once more time!.
+The user will be able to navigate back from the error page and try again once more time!

 ## The Go Application